 Once on a cold Christmas Eve night, a forester and his family were in their cottage gathered round the fire to keep warm.
 Suddenly there was a knock on the door.
 When the forester opened the door, he found a poor little boy standing on the door step, lost and alone.
 The forester welcomed him into his house and the family fed and washed him and put him to bed in the youngest sons own bed (he had to share with his brother that night!).
 The next morning, Christmas Morning, the family were woken up by a choir of angels, and the poor little boy had turned into Jesus, the Christ Child.
 The Christ Child went into the front garden of the cottage and broke a branch off a Fir tree and gave it to the family as a present to say thank you for looking after him.
 So ever since them, people have remembered that night by bringing a Christmas Tree into their homes!

 In Germany, the first Christmas Trees were decorated with edible things, such as gingerbread and gold covered apples.
-Then glass makers made special small ornaments similar to some of the decorations used today.
-In 1605 an unknown German wrote: "At Christmas they set up fir trees in the parlours of Strasbourg and hang thereon roses cut out of many-coloured paper, apples, wafers, gold foil, sweets, etc."
+In 1605 an unknown German wrote: "At Christmas they set up fir trees in the parlours of Strasbourg and hang thereon roses cut out of many-colored paper, apples, wafers, gold foil, sweets, etc.".

 At first, a figure of the Baby Jesus was put on the top of the tree.
-Over time it changed to an angel/fairy that told the shepherds about Jesus, or a star like the Wise men saw.
+Over time it changed into a star like the Wise Men saw or an angel/fairy that told the shepherds about Jesus.
+The 'angel' might also might have started as a version of the 'Christkind' which translates as 'The Christ Child' but is normally shown as a little angel figure with blond hair!

-The first Christmas Trees came to Britain sometime in the 1830s.
-They became very popular in 1841, when Prince Albert (Queen Victoria's German husband) had a Christmas Tree set up in Windsor Castle.
-In 1848, drawing of "The Queen's Christmas tree at Windsor Castle" was published in the Illustrated London News, 1848.
+They became very popular throughout the country from the mid 1840s, when reports of 'the Royal tree' were printed in newspapers.
+In 1848, a drawing of "The Queen's Christmas tree at Windsor Castle" was published in the Illustrated London News.
+It showed Queen Victoria, her German Husband Prince Albert and their young children around a tree which was set-up on a table.
 The drawing was republished in Godey's Lady's Book, Philadelphia in December 1850 (but they removed the Queen's crown and Prince Albert's moustache to make it look 'American'!).

 The publication of the drawing helped Christmas Trees become popular in the UK and USA.